Medication Search: Grastofil

 Filgrastim belongs to the family of medications known as granulocyte colony stimulating factors (G-CSF).
-It helps the bone marrow produce white blood cells, which help the body fight infection.
+It helps the bone marrow produce white blood cells which help the body fight infection.

 This medication is also used by people with HIV infection (the virus that causes AIDS), to keep the number of white blood cells within the normal range.
-Filgrastim may also be used to increase the numbers of certain types of blood cells.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.